-Original Text

-This frere bosteth that he knoweth helle,

-And God it woot, that it is litel wonder:

-Freres and feendes been but. lyte asonder

-For, pardee, ye han ofte tyme herd telle

-How that a frere ravyshed was to helle

-In spirit ones by a visioun;

-And as an angel ladde hym up, and doun

-To shewen hym the peynes that the were,

-In al the place saugh he nat a frere;

-Of oother folk he saugh ynowe in wo.

-Unto this angel spak the frere tho:

-Now, sire, quod he, han freres swich a grace
+Original Text This frere bosteth that he knoweth helle, Modern Translation This friar boasts that he knows hell, And God it woot, that it is litel wonder; And God knows that it is little wonder; Freres and feendes been but. lyte asonder Friars and fiends are seldom far apart.
+For, pardee, ye han ofte tyme herd telle For, by God, you have ofttimes heard tell How that a frere ravyshed was to helle How a friar was taken to hell In spirit ones by a visioun; In spirit, once by a vision; And as an angel ladde hym up , and doun And as an angel led him up and down, To shewen hym the peynes that the were, To show him the pains that were there, In al the place saugh he nat a frere; In all the place he saw not a friar; Of oother folk he saugh ynowe in wo.
+Of other folk he saw enough in woe.
+Unto this angel spak the frere tho: Unto this angel spoke the friar thus: Now, sire, quod he, han freres swich a grace "Now sir", said he, "Have friars such a grace